 Matthew Chapman, president

-An Ontario native, Matthew fell in love with Montréal in 2008 and hasn’t looked back since.
+An Ontario native, Matthew Chapman fell in love with Montréal in 2008 and hasn’t looked back since.
 His experience in the fields of fine arts, education and international business have shaped his understanding of the challenges and opportunities our society and civilisation face.
 He looks forward to seeing Montréal join the Carbon Neutral Cities Alliance and begin a meaningful transition towards healthier, more efficient, and more sustainable future.

 Amal Melki earned a baccalaureate in town planning and a master in environmental health and occupational of the University of Montreal.
 She understood that a change is obvious to all levels: local, national and international, because the regulations which are in place are not any more adapted to current climatic reality.
 She worked as a volunteer in different organisms such as: Equiterre, Heritage Montreal, Council of the lasting building, Montreal Climate Coalition, to give them a hand for the ecological and energy transition which s putting on in place.
 Amal is very impressed to be part of the transition to better climate change adaptation for a more reassuring future.

-Jean-François Boisvert, treasurer
+Jean-François Boisvert, secretary

-Information technology specialist, author and environmental activist, Jean-François has worked for many years with the Réseau québécois pour la simplicité volontaire and, more recently, with Montreal Climate Action.
+Information technology specialist, author and environmental activist, Jean-François Boisvert has worked for many years with the Réseau québécois pour la simplicité volontaire and, more recently, with Montreal Climate Action.
 Founder of “Coalition Objectif 22”, he believes in the importance of fighting for a healthier world, a fairer society and a more sustainable economy.